 Website: Official Imax Cinema website

 The BFI IMAX cinema offers the opportunity to see normal and 3D film screenings on 20 metre high and 26 metres widescreen.
-The film programme is ever-changing and always interesting, so it is worth checking whether there is something showing that peaks your interest during your visit.
-The BFI Imax is just one of many cultural places that you can head to on the Southbank (it is very close to places including the Tate Modern Art museum, the National Theatre and the Southbank centre), so it can form a part of a day out in the area.
+The film programme is ever-changing and interesting, so it is worth checking whether there is something showing that peaks your interest during your visit.
+The BFI Imax is just one of many cultural places that you can head to on the Southbank (it is close to places including the Tate Modern Art museum, the National Theatre and the Southbank centre), so it can form a part of a day out in the area.